jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 directory (*venv* for example).

 **NB**: If you have any problems creating the virtual environment check your `.bashrc` file.
-For example if you are part of NFI or closely work with them you may have settings by NFI that may disrupt the `python3` installed in sorvi.
+For example if you are part of NFI or closely work with them you may have settings by NFI that  disrupt the `python3` installed in sorvi.

 ## 2. Install the lukeghg python package